realdavidvega/kotlin-playground/kotlin/code/playground/README.md

 Exploring Kotlin and main companion libraries.

+### Cache

+Exploring cache and caching strategies in Kotlin, and libraries like `cache4k`:
+1. Caching

 ### Coroutines

-Exploring Kotlin Coroutines, and Arrow Coroutines:
+Exploring Kotlin Coroutines, and libraries like `arrow-fx-coroutines`:
 1. Continuations
 2. StructuredConcurrency
 3. SchedulingAndCancellation